madorskya/linenoise_cpp/README.markdown

 # Linenoise CPP

 The popular Linenoise library reworked for C++.
-The followind additions and changes were made:
+The following additions and changes were made:
 * Support for complete command line menu configuration via a command tree consisting of multiple records (`node_record` structure)
 * Callback and hint functionality is hidden inside the class
 * History handling is also hidden, and always enabled.
 To disable saving history, pass empty file name ("") to linenoise constructor.